MobileTeleSystems/logs/README.md

-# Microservice for translate browser logs to server side logs systems, ex: ELK
+# Microservice for translating browser logs to server-side log systems, e.g. ELK

-The microservice contains an API that accepts any JSON object from the browser and outputs it to the container's stdout.
+The microservice provides an API that accepts any JSON object from the browser and outputs it to the container's stdout.
 The container configuration should have a [Logging Driver](https://docs.docker.com/config/containers/logging/configure/#configure-the-logging-driver-for-a-container) setting that will read the stdout and pass it to your log aggregation system.

 Features:

 - Allows you to collect logs from the browser using server-side logging tools
-- Does not limit you in choosing a server logging tool, choose any
+- Does not limit your choice of server logging tool—use any
-- Includes exporter of metrics for Prometheus,
+- Includes a metrics exporter for Prometheus

 ## Try